-This sugar pie hot chocolate is hands-down the best hot chocolate that I have ever made.
-Here’s what I’ve learned:
+This hot chocolate recipe is without a doubt the best one that I have ever made.
+Here’s why:

-- Use a mix of chocolate pieces (I prefer dark) and unsweetened cocoa powder.
-The chocolate pieces give the hot chocolate some thickness and an intense chocolate flavor, but using all melted chocolate leaves your hot chocolate with a ganache texture that’s too thick to drink a whole mug of.
+- It’s made with a mix of dark chocolate pieces and unsweetened cocoa powder.
+The chocolate pieces give the drinking chocolate some thickness and an intense chocolate flavor, while the cocoa powder keeps it from turning into a ganache that’s too thick to drink.

 - Butter makes it better.
-Butter is the secret to this super rich hot chocolate and it’s also the reason why I called this hot chocolate “sugar pie hot chocolate”.
+Butter is the secret to this super rich hot chocolate.
 The butter makes me feel like I’m drinking a liquid version of my addictive chocolate sugar pie.

 Sugar Pie Hot Chocolate

-- 2 cups milk I prefer 2% in my hot chocolate, but any kind will do
+- 2 cups milk I prefer 2% milk in my hot chocolate, but any kind will do

 - 1 tablespoon unsalted butter

-- 1 ounce dark chocolate I use TCHO baking discs
+- 1 ounce dark chocolate use your favorite dark chocolate

-- 1/4 cup T-Sugars Belgian Cassonade Syrup or golden syrup, maple syrup, or even sorghum molasses, plus extra for drizzling
+- 1/4 cup cassonade syrup substitute with golden syrup, maple syrup, date syrup, or even sorghum molasses, and have a little extra for drizzling

-- In a separate small saucepan on medium heat, melt butter.
+- Melt butter in a separate small saucepan on medium heat.

-- Add chocolate to melted butter and stir until melted.
+- Add dark chocolate to melted butter and stir until completely melted.

 - Whisk in hot milk a little bit at a time.

-- Whisk in Cassonade Syrup and continue to heat until mixture is near a simmer.
+- Whisk in cassonade syrup and continue to heat until mixture is nearly boiling.

-- Serve hot, topped with whipped cream, marshmallows, or both and an extra drizzle of syrup.
+- Remove from heat and top with whipped cream, marshmallows, or both.
+Add an extra drizzle of syrup and serve immediately.